ceramicnetwork/docs/docs/run/nodes/nodes.md

 4. Staying Connected

-    Submit a pull request to the [Ceramic peerlist](https://github.com/ceramicnetwork/peerlist) with the multiaddress of your IPFS node and, for mainnet nodes, a description of the data persistence setup for the multiaddress, Ceramic State Store and IPFS Repo.
+    Submit a pull request to the [Ceramic peerlist](https://github.com/ceramicnetwork/peerlist) with the multiaddress of your IPFS node, the IP address for your Ceramic node, and a description of the data persistence setup for the multiaddress, Ceramic State Store and IPFS Repo.
+Once your pull request is merged in you will be connected to the Ceramic network and the Ceramic Anchor Service.

 ## Running the Daemon